Betty Young

-Betty Young is a college administrator in the United States who is the president of Hocking College.
+Betty Young is an American college administrator who has served as the president of Hocking College, a community college in Nelsonville, Ohio, since 2015.
 Young has served as president of two other community colleges, Northwest State Community College and Asheville-Buncombe Technical Community College.

 Education

 Young graduated from Ohio University in Athens with an associate degree in math and science, a bachelor's degree in business administration, a master's degree in education, and a doctorate in higher education.
 A graduate of Capital University Law School in Columbus, Young is licensed to practice law in Ohio and West Virginia.

 Career

 Washington State Community College

 Young began her career in higher education as a faculty member and department chair at Washington State Community College.

 Franklin University

 Young served as an academic administrator at Franklin University beginning in 1999.

 Northwest State Community College

 Young was president of Northwest State Community College in Archbold, Ohio from 2003 until 2007.

 In September 2005, Young responded to a joke by late-night talk show host Jay Leno calling a sex industry education seminar "less embarrassing than going to a junior college" by staging a publicity tour called "The Lessons for Leno National Tour."
 Young made a trip from Ohio to California almost entirely on her Harley-Davidson motorcycle, had a brief meeting with Leno, then staged a press conference defending two-year universities.